tristanHessell/mess-around/README.md

 - Figure out about mocking fetch
 - Figure out better solution for accessing selectors from a collection
+- Implement the pageObject model [this](<https://martinfowler.com/bliki/PageObject.html>)

 Write integration tests that test FE together (enzyme)

 - Inspiration: [this](<https://www.ebayinc.com/stories/blogs/tech/integration-testing-with-react-and-enzyme/>)
 - Do same tests as the cypress playlist tests - get a feel for complexity & timing vs Cypress

+Add pact/some sort of contact testing

 Add ability to light/dark theme page

-Add pact/some sort of contact testing

 Connect to spotify (store credentials in front end only)